Kopfdreher/42Berlin/Rank4/NetPractice/assignment/README.md

 ## Technical Choices

 * **The "Magic Number" Method:** I opted to use the magic number technique learned from NetworkChuck to solve levels quickly without converting every IP to binary.

----

-**Would you like me to add a "Tips and Tricks" section with some of the specific subnetting shortcuts you learned?**